-- LU 16.11 Ensure that site designs and operation provide for adequate security and safety to lessen the possibilities and impacts of accidents, vandalism, and environmental hazards.
+- Wildlife and natural vegetation impacts of proposed commercial wind turbine development shall LU 16.8 be considered, including endangered species avoidance and mitigation, bird migration flyways, and may include appropriate consultation with state and federal wildlife agencies.
+(AI 3) - LU 16.9 Restrict placement of commercial wind turbine arrays within 2,000 feet of residential development for arrays with 10 or fewer wind turbines and restrict placement of commercial wind turbine arrays within 3,000 feet or greater of residential development for arrays with more than 10 wind turbines, unless the applicant supplies documentation that the machines are designed according to proven engineering practices and will not violate applicable County of Riverside noise standards including excessive low frequency or pure tone noise.
+(AI 3) - LU 16.10 Require wind turbines to operate at less than 65 dBA and not more than 60 dBA when installed adjacent to noise-sensitive land uses.
+(AI 3) - LU 16.11 Ensure that site designs and operation provide for adequate security and safety to lessen the possibilities and impacts of accidents, vandalism, and environmental hazards.
 (AI 3) - LU 16.12 Require the design and location of commercial wind energy developments to mitigate visual impacts.
-Issues which may be included in the review may be, but are not necessarily limited to, the following list, depending on turbine types, densities, and sitting: (AI 3) - a.
-Color of turbines; - b.
-Location and design of associated facilities such as roads, fencing, non Public Utilities Commission regulated utility lines, substations and maintenance buildings to minimize intrusion or disruption of the landscape; - c.
-Minimizing of disturbed ground and roadway, and restoring of the surface to natural vegetation; - d.
-Prohibition of brand names or advertising associated with wind turbines visible from any scenic highways or key viewpoints; - e.
-Need for interpretation and/or visitors center located at the end of the view shed of turbines. - LU 16.13 Require design measures for commercial wind energy development on sites near official or eligible State or County Scenic Highways designated (Figure C-9, Circulation Element) by Riverside County, and sites within those areas identified as "critical" and "very critical" by Environment Impact Report No. 158.
-Issues which may be included in the review may be, but are not necessarily limited to, the following list, depending on turbine types, densities, and sitting: (AI 3) - a.
-Except in unusual circumstances, no wind turbine will be sited on slopes in excess of 25%; the purpose of this standard is to prevent disturbance and degradation of landforms, and visual scarring by cut and fill, side casting, retaining walls, trenching, and vegetation removal; avoid skyline and ridgeline location. - b.
-Wind turbines should be set back from scenic highways and viewpoints; set back individual turbines far enough from scenic highways and key viewpoints so they do not obscure or overwhelm distinctive skylines; set back large turbines from small important landmarks so that they do not overwhelm the landform. - c.
+Issues which may be included in the review may be, but are not necessarily limited to, the following list, depending on turbine types, densities, and sitting: (AI 3) - Color of turbines: - b.
+Location and design of associated facilities such as roads, fencing, non Public Utilities Commission regulated utility lines, substations and maintenance buildings to minimize intrusion or disruption of the landscape; - Minimizing of disturbed ground and roadway, and restoring of the surface to natural vegetation; - Prohibition of brand names or advertising associated with wind turbines visible from any scenic highways or key viewpoints; - Need for interpretation and/or visitors center located at the end of the view shed of turbines. - LU 16.13 Require design measures for commercial wind energy development on sites near official or eligible State or County Scenic Highways designated (Figure C-9, Circulation Element) by Riverside County, and sites within those areas identified as "critical" and "very critical" by Environment Impact Report No. 158.
+Issues which may be included in the review may be, but are not necessarily limited to, the following list, depending on turbine types, densities, and sitting: (AI 3) - Except in unusual circumstances, no wind turbine will be sited on slopes in excess of 25%; the purpose of this standard is to prevent disturbance and degradation of landforms, and visual scarring by cut and fill, side casting, retaining walls, trenching, and vegetation removal; avoid skyline and ridgeline location. - b.
+Wind turbines should be set back from scenic highways and viewpoints; set back individual turbines far enough from scenic highways and key viewpoints so they do not obscure or

+- overwhelm distinctive skylines; set back large turbines from small important landmarks so that they do not overwhelm the landform. - c.
 Coordinate color schemes for all developments; avoid mixing colors within a particular array unless to subordinate a particular turbine type or to provide safety markings; limit use of color patterns as accent for key clusters or individual turbines; consider aviation safety coloration and lighting as may be required by the FAA.